 | CNY Hiking HOME PAGE | Powley-Piseco Road | Ferris Lake Wild Forest |

 |

 Big Alderbed Lake is a somewhat tough hike with a trailhead off the Powley-Piseco Road located 10.9 miles north of NY 29A just south of the Powley Place Bridge over the West Branch of East Canada Creek.
-It's a moderate round trip hike of almost six miles that includes a challenging stream crossing or two and some wet sections.
-The trail follows an old logging road that was built without water drainage in mind, so you'll find wet sections.
-The trail marked as a snowmobile trail although it seems to narrow to support it.
+It's a moderate round trip hike of almost six miles that includes challenging stream crossings and some wet sections.
+The trail follows an old logging road and is marked as a snowmobile trail.

+| CNY Hiking HOME PAGE | Powley-Piseco Road | Ferris Lake Wild Forest |